streemtech/docker-postfix/README.md

 ##### The `hash` filter

 This filter will replace the email with the salted (HMAC) hash.
+While it makes the logs much less readable, it has one specific benefit: it allows you to search through the logs if you know the email address you're looking for.
+You are able to calculate the hash yourself and then grep through the logs for this specific email address.

 E.g.: